Asset Tokenization – Real Assets on the Blockchain

-Illiquid assets, including artwork, wine, ownership interests in private companies, partnership shares and more, can be tokenized to offer provenance, lending and price discovery through the transparency of the blockchain.
+Illiquid assets, including artwork, wine, ownership interests in private companies, partnership shares and more, can be tokenized to offer provenance, lending and price discovery through the blockchain’s transparency.

-Now, let’s discuss how assets tokenized on the blockchain will bring benefits to the user and the issuer.
+Now, let’s discuss how assets tokenized on the blockchain will benefit the user and the issuer.

 Benefits of Asset Tokenization

 Today, a large percentage of the global population cannot access high-value investments.
-Powered by blockchain technology, new techniques of capital formation presents an introduction to capital mobility and global capital markets.
+Powered by blockchain technology, new capital formation techniques present an introduction to capital mobility and international capital markets.

-Once anyone buys the token, ownership cannot be removed.
+Once anyone buys, the token ownership gets removed.
 However, it can be transferred from one person to another if the owner sells it to someone else.
 In case of any disputes, conflicts can be solved quickly by looking at immutable records of ownership.

-As each record will be maintained on a shared and immutable ledger, no one can claim to own assets fraudulently.
+As each record is maintained on a shared and immutable ledger, no one can claim to own assets fraudulently.
 Transparency within the ecosystem will ensure everyone to have a clear view of the updated ledger of ownership records.